WORKING. THRIVING. TOGETHER.

 I WANT TO REPORT A VIOLATION, BUT I’M AFRAID OF RETALIATION.
 WHAT SHOULD I DO?

 Retaliation against an employee for exercising or attempting to exercise any rights available under the Municipal Minimum Wage Ordinance is strictly prohibited.

 Material changes in job duties or hours, formal disciplinary action such as documented warnings, or employment termination may be considered retaliatory.
 Aggressive enforcement to protect employees’ rights will be pursued by the Department in these types of cases.
 Employees should report violations in the drop-down tab at the top of this webpage.

 WHERE CAN I RECEIVE MORE INFORMATION?

-Labor Standards Enforcement Division staff in the Minneapolis Department of Civil Rights will promptly respond to concerns, provide technical assistance, or answer questions from anyone.
-Contact 612) 673-3000 (311) or (612) 673-2157 (TTY) for more information.
+The entire FAQ's document is downloadable on the employee or employer resources pages in the download centers.
+Labor Standards Enforcement Division staff in the Minneapolis Department of Civil Rights will also provide technical assistance or answer questions from anyone.
+Contact (612) 673-3000 (311) or (612) 673-2157 (TTY) or email firstname.lastname@example.org for more information.